-In 2012, the YWCA Northeast Kansas celebrated 125 years of serving women and girls in our community.
+This year, the YWCA Northeast Kansas celebrates 130 years of serving women, children, and families in our community.
 Support our work for the next generation by making a donation in honor of our anniversary.

 YWCA from Gizmo Pictures on

 View photos from our 125 years in the YWCA Northeast Kansas Historical Photo Album

 This 1987 account, titled “The Topeka YWCA In an Era of Changing Women’s Lives, 1887-1987” was prepared in honor of the first 100 years of YWCA Topeka by Sara W. Tucker of Washburn University.

 The Topeka Young Women’s Christian Association was founded November 19, 1887 by a group of Topeka women wanting “to work for young women…in a systematic way.”
 Although no formal national organization of YWCAs yet existed, the constitution adopted was the one recommended by the National Committee of YWCAs, and the Topeka organization thereby became a full-fledged member of one of the fastest growing mainstream women's organizations in nineteenth century America.